Our Favorite Professional Butcher Knives: Victorinox

 Specials from the Bearded Butchers

 We've already mentioned that we got the Victorinox engraved with our Bearded Butcher logo.
 This knife makes a great gift for someone you love or for yourself, and it'll bring you years of pleasure in the kitchen.
-We also have a bundle that includes the boning knife, the truing iron, and a leather sheath that protects the blade from damage when you store it in the drawer.
+We also have a bundle that includes the boning knife, steel, and a leather sheath that protects the blade from damage when you store it in the drawer.
 The unique shape of the blade makes the scabbard an important pick up.
 This is a great package that ensures you'll get the most out of your boning knife.

 We also have partnered up with Victorinox to create our own branded Bearded Butcher Swiss Army Knife.
 The classic flip-out MacGyver tool features a knife blade, a cork screw, screwdriver blade, a bottle opener, and an awl.
 The Swiss Army Knife is legendary for it's usefulness and versatility, and now you can pick one up that features our cool logo.